 There may very well be a safe, natural teeth whitening method.
 Unfortunately, we haven’t yet discovered it.
 Until then, the safest way to whiten your teeth while still keeping them safe and healthy is through a dental professional.

 You have options on the method though.
-You can do it gradually, with at-home trays which are custom fitted to your teeth.
+You can do it gradually, with at-home trays that are custom fit to your teeth.
 This allows you to control the level of whitening you get.

 This blog is brought to you by Tulsa Cosmetic Dentist Dr. Jerome Cha.